 If you get injured…

 We provide support to ensure that students can concentrate on their studies in good health.
-Examinations, administration of medication, treatment of injuries and consultations are free.
+You can take medical examinations, medication, treatment of injuries and consultations for free.

 Ochanomizu University Health Care Center(J)